 The outcomes of Portugal’s move to decriminalize drugs speak for themselves:

-- Addiction and substance rates decreased by more than half
+Addiction and substance rates decreased by more than half.

-- Providing treatment was found to be less expensive than incarceration
+- Providing treatment was found to be less expensive than incarceration.

 Several other countries have had success in combating cartel violence or the underground market.
-By liberalizing their drug policies, countries such as Ecuador, Uruguay and Argentina declared it unconstitutional to prosecute citizens for having drugs.
+By liberalizing their drug policies, countries such as Ecuador, Uruguay, and Argentina declared it unconstitutional to prosecute citizens for having drugs.

-- Still, the U.S. continues to lag behind other developed nations.
+Still, the U.S. continues to lag behind other developed nations.

-- Develop harm reduction programs that educate users about potential dangers, as well as provide free overdose-reversal kits
+- Develop harm reduction programs that educate users about potential dangers, as well as provide free overdose-reversal kits.

 Addressing drug abuse as a public health problem comes with a long list of benefits.
 Some of these include:

-- Reduces the burden on law enforcement
+Will reduce the burden on law enforcement.

-Many state and local governments already understand that decriminalizing, regulating or legalizing illicit substances leads to better public health outcomes.
+Many state and local governments already understand that decriminalizing, regulating, or legalizing illicit substances leads to better public health outcomes.

-California and Massachusetts use a portion of marijuana tax revenue to invest in low-income communities most affected by drug incarcerations and arrests
+California and Massachusetts use a portion of marijuana tax revenue to invest in low-income communities most affected by drug incarcerations and arrests.

-Collecting 12 million annually in cannabis taxes, Alaska uses these funds for drug treatment and community residential centers
+Collecting 12 million annually in cannabis taxes, Alaska uses these funds for drug treatment and community residential centers.

-Colorado has put more than 230 million of its tax revenues into new school construction, early literacy programs and behavioral health services
+Colorado has put more than 230 million of its tax revenues into new school construction, early literacy programs, and behavioral health services.